AddoSolutions/Everyday-Scripts/README.md

  * This script scrubbs ALL of your boards for anything that is in `Doing` or in `Today` that you personally are assigned to
 * Yesterday:
  * Scrubbs each board activity for any card moved to either `Done` or `QA`
+* If configured proper,y there will be a folder called `standup-logs` created where all your standups are placed.

 This is kinda nice too for your `~/.bash_profile`: